ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 anonymization service, similar to an IP-hiding proxy, so that Issuers cannot learn information about Clients.
-This can be provided by an explicit participant in the issuance protocol, or it can be provided via external means, such as through the use of an IP-hiding proxy service like Tor
+This can be provided by an explicit participant in the issuance protocol, or it can be provided via external means, such as through the use of an IP-hiding proxy service like Tor.
-{{Dingledine2004}}.
 In general, Clients SHOULD minimize or remove identifying information where possible when invoking the issuance protocol.

 Issuers MUST NOT issue tokens for Clients through untrusted Attesters.
 This is